Unterbäch

-Unterbäch is a municipality in the district of Raron in the canton of Valais in Switzerland.
+Unterbäch is a municipality in the district of West Raron in the canton of Valais in Switzerland.

 History

 Unterbäch is first mentioned about 1280 as Underbechque.

 On 18 August 1957, Unterbäch was the first community in Switzerland to establish the communal voting and election rights for women.

 Geography

 Unterbäch has an area, As of 2011, of 22 km2.
 Of this area, 27.7% is used for agricultural purposes, while 27.7% is forested.
 Of the rest of the land, 1.6% is settled (buildings or roads) and 43.0% is unproductive land.

 The municipality is located in the Westlich Raron district, on a high terrace above the left bank of the Rhone river.

 Coat of arms

 The blazon of the municipal coat of arms is Gules, a Patriarchal Cross Or issuant from Coupeaux Vert.